Visit the south of Madagascar

-The south is the most visited region in Madagascar.
-Almost forty percent of the tourists who come to the country spend their stays in the south.
+The South is the most visited region in Madagascar.
+Almost forty percent of the tourists who come to the country spend their stays in the South.
 The road has been improved.
-Isalo is one of the most attractive places in the deep south since it receives 20,000 tourists a year.
-The majority of the country’s national parks are in the southern region, namely Ranomafana National Park, Isalo National Park, Berenty Reserve, etc.
+Isalo is one of the most attractive places in the deep South, since it receives 20,000 tourists a year.
+The majority of the country’s national parks are in the Southern region, namely Ranomafana National Park, Isalo National Park, Berenty Reserve, etc.

-The circuit to the deep south provides an excellent panoramic view of the beautiful landscape of the highlands with the spectacular drop in altitude of the South.
-In Isalo, there is the grand canyon and the famous Isalo window to watch the sunset; the natural swimming pool provides an unimaginable exotic place where tourists spend their relaxing day in the water, after a long walk.
+The circuit to the deep South provides an excellent panoramic view of the beautiful landscape of the Highlands with the spectacular drop in altitude of the South.
+In Isalo, there is the Grand Canyon and the famous Isalo Window to watch the sunset; the natural swimming pool provides an unimaginable exotic place where tourists spend their relaxing day in the water, after a long walk.

 • Tsara guest house.